marxin/texi2rst-generated/sphinx/libiberty/extensions.rst

   This macro returns the tentative address of the beginning of the currently growing object in :samp:`{obstack-ptr}`.
 If you finish the object immediately, it will have that address.
-If you make it larger first, it may outgrow the current chunk-then its address will change!
+If you make it larger first, it may outgrow the current chunk---then its address will change!

   If no object is growing, this value says where the next object you allocate will start (once again assuming it fits in the current